AkhilSharma90/Akhil-Tutorials-Website/content/docs/system design/system design/nosql_vs_sql.md

 Once ready to interact with MongoDB using your preferred programming language, check out the [Quick Start Tutorials](https://www.mongodb.com/quick-start).
 These tutorials will help you get up and running quickly.

-By understanding and leveraging the benefits of NoSQL databases, you can build scalable, efficient, and developer-friendly applications.
+By understanding and leveraging the benefits of NoSQL databases, you can build scalable, efficient, and developer friendly applications.

 ### Learn How To Build AI Projects